 SEO can make or break your ecommerce store.
-In regard to Magento vs Woocommerce SEO both platforms are SEO-friendly.
+Regarding Magento vs Woocommerce SEO, both platforms are SEO-friendly.

 WooCommerce is SEO friendly out of the box.
 However, you have to do a lot of work to fully optimize a WooCommerce store for search engines in terms of site structure, products and category pages, tags, and many more.
 You can use a great variety of extensions to leverage your SEO strategies.

 Magento offers advanced SEO tools.
 Rich snippets on the Magento 2 catalog pages make your product data much easier to crawl by search engines.
 With Magento, you can easily rewrite URLs, generate meta descriptions, optimize images, or integrate your store with Google Sitemap.

 If the platform is SEO-friendly, it doesn’t mean that you don’t need to introduce SEO best practices to drive more traffic to your website.
 If you choose the Magento platform, you can check out Magento 2 SEO tips to unlock the true potential of your store.

 When customers buy products from your stores, they need to fill in sensitive information such as card numbers, email, and more.
 That’s such information that you want no one else to find it out, so selecting a secure ecommerce solution is vital.
 We recommend you to make sure that the platform performs regular security updates that shows that the development team is working hard on improving security.